hyperledger/besu-docs/docs/Reference/API-Methods.md

 #### Returns

-`result` : `quantity` - Integer representing the number of transactions in the specified block.
+`result` : `quantity` - Integer representing the number of transactions in the specified block, or `null` if no matching block hash is found.

 !!! example